RuffBudda/21SIXTY-Content/README.md

   - 2-line episode summary
   - 20 notable quotes from the episode
   - YouTube-ready chapter timestamps
+  - LinkedIn post with guest description, 3 key takeaways, and CTA (with placeholder links for YouTube and Newsletter)
 - **Download & Copy Features**: Download any deliverable as TXT file or copy to clipboard with SVG icons
 - **Processing Animations**: Real-time visual feedback during processing with step-by-step status updates
 - **Dark Mode UI**: Beautiful dark theme matching the 21SIXTY brand